-Some evening, I think on the second or third day, I went to the headlands on the west end of Mendoncino.
-It is a popular point, especially during a sunset.
-I drove down to have a look and found this view looking southward down the coastline.
-The thing I found fascinating was the sparseness of the cliffsides.
-My usual environs have many homes crammed side by side without much space to really even see a coastline for what it is.
-I often think, when I stand at a place where the land meets the sea, about it being the edge of the continent on which I live.
-There might be only ten or twenty feet left of the land for me to travel before I can walk no further.
-Yet, I could walk three thousand miles in the opposite direction and experience all the life and sights the United States has to offer.
+When I stand at a place where the land meets the sea, I often think about it being the edge of the continent on which I live.
+There might be only ten or twenty feet of land before I can walk no further.
+Yet, I could turn around and walk three thousand miles in the opposite direction and experience all that the United States has to offer.
 Conversely, the rest of the world is out over the horizon somewhere should I be able to fly or sail across the open water.

-The sun was setting on my right side as I turned my attention to the land capturing the last of the days light.
+The sun was setting on my right side as I turned my attention to the let of me.
+The land was capturing the last of the days light.
 Only a few indications of human tracks were noticeable.
-A pathway leading to a cliffside look out, or a structure, barely visible on the distant shore across the bay.
-I was virtually alone, able to tune into the sound and strength of the ocean the wind past my face, I could even hear the sound of the bristles across the course surface of my canvas.
+I was standing on a pathway leading to a cliffside look out.
+Barely visible on the distant shore across the bay, was a small structure.
+I was virtually alone, able to tune into the sound and strength of the ocean.
+The wind blew past my face.
+The only other sound was of the brush bristles across the course surface of my canvas.

-The cliffside basks in the last light of the setting sun, the shadows indicate the waning of the day, wrapping itself into the promise of a new day only after the nights journey.
+The cliffside basks in the last light of the setting sun, the long shadows indicate the waning of the day.
+The sun sets with the promise of a new day after its nights journey.
 The scene was an encompassing experience of the environment.
 Looking at it was like listening to a beautiful piece of music, even the gestures in the act of painting was an attenuation of focus and meditation.
-It was the word that came with the thought of visual music; Sonata.
+Sonata was the word that came to me with the sudden thought of visual music.